Radio One (New Zealand)

-The Onecard scheme
+The Onecard Scheme

-In 1986, the station launched an innovative scheme to raise money to support the station - a loyalty card called "The Rad-one Card" (more recently just "The Onecard").
-This gave subscribers ("Rad-ones") the opportunity to gain discounts at local stores and events, and to enter on-air competitions in return for a small annual fee.
+In 1986, the station launched an innovative scheme to raise money to support the station - a loyalty card called "The Rad-One Card" (more recently just "The Onecard").
+This gave subscribers ("Rad-Ones") the opportunity to gain discounts at local stores and events, and to enter on-air competitions in return for a small annual fee.
 The scheme has been widely adopted by other student radio stations around New Zealand.

+In 2025 the Radio One card was moved to an online system by OUSA and rebranded as the "Green Card", due to the increased cost in producing physical cards, the reduction in vendors wanting to take part in the discount scheme, and a drop in interest for the card from students.
+Unfortunately the new card did not take off and the decision was made to discontinue the card in any format in 2026.